 Domestic violence programs should be collecting outcome information from their clients served.
-A manual and instructions from the Documenting Our Work Project are available online at the Outcomes webpage from the National Resource Center on
+A manual and instructions from the Documenting Our Work Project are

 Domestic Violence at http://nrcdv.org/FVPSAOutcomes.
 There are two mandated questions that must be asked of clients.
 Because of the services I received, I feel: